Fraud Blocker

 The most common cause of arterial insufficiency as a part of peripheral artery disease is a clot that forms in an artery and blocks the influx.

-Other causes may arterial injuries, arterial spasm, or atherosclerosis, which is a buildup of plaque in the arteries that reduces blood influx.
+Other causes may be arterial injuries, arterial spasms, or atherosclerosis, which is a buildup of plaque in the arteries that reduces blood influx.

 Arterial trauma may be caused by an injury or surgery that damages the artery, leading to a blockage or narrowing.

-Arterial spasm occurs when the walls of arteries or artery constrict, reducing blood influx.
+Arterial spasm occurs when the walls of arteries or arteries constrict, reducing blood influx.

 This can be caused by certain medications or medical conditions such as Raynaud’s disease or migraine headaches.

-Atherosclerosis is a situation where plaque builds up in the arteries or artery, causing them to narrow and reducing blood influx.
+Atherosclerosis is a situation where plaque builds up in the arteries or arteries, causing them to narrow and reducing blood influx.

 This can be caused by high levels of cholesterol and triglycerides in the blood, high blood pressure, smoking, and a sedentary lifestyle.